S

 Best Dog Food

-Feeding a Schipperke puppy the right type of diet can help it to maintain good health.
+Feeding a Schipperke puppy the right type of diet can help it maintain good health.
 The same goes for adult dogs.
 The following are some of the nutrients to include in the diet of this pet:

 Schipperke puppy food: Turkey, chicken, and duck are all lean proteins that build up bones and support joint health.
 These puppies are especially energetic, so they need fat in their diet as well.
 Omega-6 and Omega-3 fatty acids are good for this breed’s hair and skin health.
 Vitamin A helps a puppy’s eye health.
 Vitamin B6 supports the proper function of this puppy’s nervous system.
 Don’t forget to include fiber in this puppy’s daily diet.
 Fiber contributes to its digestive health.

-Schipperke adult dog food: Protein is important in an adult dog’s diet too.
+Schipperke adult dog food: Protein is important in an adult dog’s diet, too.
 Chicken, fish, and lamb are all good sources of lean protein.
 As this breed grows, provide it with less fat than it received as a puppy.
-A smaller amount of fat still provides gives it enough energy to run around and play.
+A smaller amount of fat still gives it enough energy to run around and play.
 Vitamin C is useful as an antioxidant to fight against free radicals.
 Calcium supports the bone health of a breed that can suffer from patellar luxation.

-Calcium is also an important nutrient involved in proper cartilage formation which may help prevent Schipperkes from suffering from tracheal collapse.
+Calcium is also an important nutrient involved in proper cartilage formation, which may help prevent Schipperkes from suffering from tracheal collapse.

 Maintenance and Grooming